Natural Herstory by Marcia Douglas

 The Flamingo Tongue Dolls

-This project features a series of nine dolls based on characters in the novel, NOTES FROM A WRITER'S BOOK OF CURES AND SPELLS, and made from found objects and natural fibre.
-The dolls have been featured in ART DOLL QUARTERLY.
+This project features a series of nine dolls based on characters in the novel, Notes from a Writer's Book of Cures and Spells, and made from found objects and natural fibre.

 | © Marcia Douglas - Rootsword Ooman|